argilo/bbhn-utils/README.md

 the same call sign are grouped together.

-The Python script connects to a mesh node on port 2006 to fetch topology data, then produces a graphviz DOT file as output.
+The Python script connects to a mesh node on port 2006 to fetch topology data, then produces a Graphviz DOT file as output.
 A sample shell script (topology.sh) demonstrates how to convert the resulting DOT file to a PNG image.
 It also adds the current UTC time to the PNG using ImageMagick and publishes the result to local web server and an Amazon S3 bucket.

+Requirements:

+* Python 3
+* Graphviz
+* ImageMagick (optional)
+* Amazon AWS CLI (optional)